syspimp/greystone-ansible/README.md

 The last graph is the important one.

 I installed the new HVAC on Monday, so you see Sunday and Monday is the old energy consumption.
+The missing solar power on Monday is when they started work in the Breaker Panel and I turned the breaker to the panels off, a few hours later I turned them back on.
+Monday night the system runs all night to get the humidity out of the air.
 Tuesday, Wednesday, and Friday is the new consumption.
-Green is enegery consumed, blue is energy produced.
+Green is energy consumed, blue is energy produced.
 There is clearly more green on Sunday and Monday, than from Tuesday onwards.

 ![Before and After installing heat pump](https://raw.githubusercontent.com/syspimp/greystone-ansible/master/pics/heat-pump-energy-savings.png)